-CIS chose Logi Info because it was both cost-effective and satisfied their requirement for a solution anyone in their organization could use.
+CIS chose Logi Symphony because it was both cost-effective and satisfied their requirement for a solution anyone in their organization could use.
 They implemented internal and external applications of the solution and began using it successfully from day one with only minimal training.

 Today, the organization’s local government members, who do not necessarily have expertise in data analytics, can easily access Info to retrieve and interact with monthly claims reports.
-Logi assists CIS staff in building their own dashboards and reports directly within the organization’s underwriting and claims systems.
+Logi Symphony assists CIS staff in building their own dashboards and reports directly within the organization’s underwriting and claims systems.
 What’s more, CIS trustees utilize Info-developed reports to view high-level dashboards regarding benefits programs.
-CIS is also using Logi to develop a benefits data warehouse as a cost-effective alternative to purchased vendor warehousing.
+CIS is also using Logi Symphony to develop a benefits data warehouse as a cost-effective alternative to purchased vendor warehousing.

 CIS analysts are also able complete ad hoc analysis and interact with the data extensively.

-McGath described the experience of using Info as seamless, noting users don’t see a difference between the organization’s features and Logi’s tools – “It really looks like our own claims application, which has helped with adoption.
+McGath described the experience of using Info as seamless, noting users don’t see a difference between the organization’s features and Logi Symphony’s tools – “It really looks like our own claims application, which has helped with adoption.
 They don’t realize they are using an analytics application, it’s just part of their workflow.”

 “Being able to change the CSS and the look and feel was something we didn’t really investigate when choosing a vendor, but have absolutely come to believe is essential,” he added.
-“And Logi does it quite well.”
+“And Logi Symphony does it quite well.”

 These include CIS members who have little technical knowledge but want to view claims reports and minimally interact with data; claims adjusters who have technical expertise and want to create their own reports from the data; and power users who want to do their own ad hoc reporting and ask new questions of the data.
-Logi Info successfully serves all of these users for CIS.
+Logi Symphony successfully serves all of these users for CIS.

 Info’s ad hoc and automated reporting capabilities have been a real time saver for CIS.
 Rather than doing one-off reports, the organization now builds capabilities for repeat report requests directly into Info and makes these reports freely available to users.

-“Now we can just run a report in Logi and we don’t have to monitor or manage it,” McGath stated.
+“Now we can just run a report in Logi Symphony and we don’t have to monitor or manage it,” McGath stated.
 “This allows our team more opportunities to actually focus on a primary business objective of analyzing claims data.”

 Ease of access